Transitioning from Active Duty to Reserves Or National Guard

 • There will be no doubt in your mind when the fun has stopped.
 It’s different for everyone, but you’ll know it when you see it.

-• You could leave active duty straight to total civilian, too.
+• Consider going from active duty to the Reserves or the National Guard before going straight to civilian life.
 The Reserve/Guard is an intermediate step toward work/life balance, with more of the things you enjoy(ed) about the military and less of the not-so-enjoyable parts.
-Readers tell me it’s a lot easier to go this way than to go total civilian and later try to affiliate with a Reserve/Guard unit.
-You can try a drill billet for a while and then still decide that you need to go civilian.
+Readers tell me it’s easier to go this way than to go total civilian and later try to affiliate with a Reserve/Guard unit.
+Try a drill billet for a while, and then decide if you want to go civilian.

-Stay on Active Duty for as Long as it’s Challenging and Fulfilling.
+Tip #1: Stay on Active Duty Service As Long As It’s Challenging and Fulfilling

 1990 on USS NEW YORK CITY (SSN 696)

 I took the first Pearl Harbor vacancy that came up at my rotation date: shore duty on an admiral’s staff.
-I didn’t appreciate that Ops & Plans was a 60-hour/week deadline-fueled job, and I wouldn’t have cared.
-(After sea duty, every other billet seems like a paid vacation.)
-We were perpetually overwhelmed by real-world crises with submarine missions or by the inevitable paperwork crisis du jour.
-(No PowerPoint back then– only Lotus Freelance.)
+I didn’t appreciate that Ops & Plans was a 60-hour/week deadline-fueled job, and I wouldn’t have cared because, after sea duty, every other billet seems like a paid vacation.
+But, we were perpetually overwhelmed by real-world crises with submarine missions or by the inevitable paperwork crisis du jour (no PowerPoint back then– only Lotus Freelance).
 Even message traffic was largely screened by hand and routed in paper.

-We also started our family as I started shore duty, which meant we encountered sleep deprivation (in a good parenting way) at home as well as from work.
+We also started our family when starting shore duty, which meant we encountered sleep deprivation (in a good parenting way) at home as well as at work.
 We were overwhelmed on the domestic front too.

+Take time to ask about the Reserve component from other service members.
 I was surrounded by Navy Reserve officers on the staff.
-Some of them were full-time civil-service employees while others were contractors, and I’d occasionally see them in uniform for active duty or drill weekends.
+Some of them were full-time civil-service employees, while others were contractors, and I’d occasionally see them in uniform for active duty or drill weekends.

 One of the Reservists on our staff had even been a shipmate on our first submarine.
-I asked them a few questions about their billets, pay, & pensions– yet I never really made the time to learn about the system.
-My spouse was working alongside Reservists, too, but we only saw them once a year for their two weeks of active duty.
+I asked them a few questions about their billets, pay, and pensions, yet I never really made the time to learn about the system.
+My spouse was working alongside Reservists too, but we only saw them once a year for their two weeks of active duty.

 To be fair, the Reserves were a minority of the staff.
-Our commands were also filled with active-duty junior servicemembers who were separating at 8-12 years of service, and older ones who were retiring at 20-30 years.
-I identified much more with those groups.
+Our commands were also filled with active-duty junior servicemembers who were separating at 8-12 years of service and older ones who were retiring at 20-30 years.
+I identified much more with those groups than the Reservists.

-Take some time to learn more about the service requirements.
+However, take some time to learn more about the service requirements of Reservists.
 For example, some Guard and Reserve units offer the traditional one weekend a month, two weeks a year, while other units may have more opportunities for picking up extra days or mobilizations.

-It’s also important to understand how the pay and benefits work, especially if you’re focused on the retirement benefits.
-If I’d made the mental bandwidth to analyze my options then I would’ve eventually realized that Reserve pensions are based on the pay tables in effect when the pension starts.
-(They’re not based on the pay tables in effect when you apply for retirement.)
+It’s also important to understand how the pay retirement benefits work.
+If I’d made the mental bandwidth to analyze my options then, I would’ve eventually realized that Reserve pensions are based on the pay tables in effect when the pension starts.
+They’re not based on the pay tables in effect when you apply for retirement.

 By federal law 10 U.S. Code section 1407(d)(1)(a), the pension’s length of service would have also been at the maximum pay scale in retirement rank, not just the years of service when a Reserve/Guard member applied to retire.
 That’s also in the Financial Management Regulation (DoD 7000.14-R) section 030205.A.2.